LeoLermaV/personal-website/README.md

 - LinkedIn: [Leo Lerma](https://www.linkedin.com/in/leonardo-lerma/)

 Thank you for exploring my professional background.
 I look forward to any opportunities for collaboration or professional growth.

+## Inspiration

+This resume site was inspired by [motherfuckingwebsite.com](motherfuckingwebsite.com) — a reminder that simplicity, speed, and clarity are powerful design principles.
+I aimed to keep this site fast, readable, and free of unnecessary bloat.